aestheticinteractive/Hover-UI-Kit/mainpage.md

-This is a main page placeholder for the **Hover UI Kit** documentation.
+This is the code-level documentation for %Hover UI Kit.

+See the [**project wiki**](https://github.com/aestheticinteractive/Hover-UI-Kit/wiki) for an overview of the project, instructions for getting started, and details about project features.